Furikuda/bork/docs/internals/security.rst

 Stored chunk sizes
 ------------------

-A borg repository does not hide the size of the chunks it stores (size information is needed to operate the repository).
+A bork repository does not hide the size of the chunks it stores (size information is needed to operate the repository).

 The chunks stored in the repo are the (compressed, encrypted and authenticated)